Peakbagging Page for Tom Layton

 I was raised in Anderson SC, worked 20 years as a sportswriter in Greenville SC, and have lived since 1999 in Boone NC, where I serve as print editor for the international Christian relief organization Samaritan's Purse.

-From 2008 to 2011, I volunteered with the crew that built the summit trail to Elk Knob in my home county of Watauga NC.
-The view atop Elk Knob (5550+) makes it a peak well worth bagging.
+From 2007 through 2011, I volunteered with the crew that built the summit trail to Elk Knob in my home county of Watauga NC.
+The view atop Elk Knob (5550+) is well worth the walk.
 I have seen 5 states (SC/NC/KY/VA/TN) and 32 county high points from the summit.
-There may be as many as 39 COHPs visible, according to the visibility cloak at www.heywhatsthat.com.
+There may be as many as 41 COHPs visible, according to peakfinder.org.
 Adjacent Snake Mountain (5560+) has a similar panorama.
 I would be interested in any other location where over 30 COHPs are visible.

 Quick Top 10 Lists/Peaks